-Unlike some ball sports, skateboarding gives you room for adjusting your primary equipment.
+Unlike some ball sports, skateboarding gives you room to adjust your primary equipment.
 You can set the height of the board, manage the wheels’ rebound, or tighten and loosen skateboard trucks.

 And we know that these modifications entail changes in your overall performance.
 Like when tightening the trucks, what we get after is a less wobbly skateboard.

-Have you seen some skaters gliding at sharp angles and ask yourself, “why won’t my skateboard turn like theirs?”
+Have you seen some skaters gliding at sharp angles and asked yourself, “why won’t my skateboard turn like theirs?”
 Read on to learn why.

 Table of Contents

 - How Do You Loosen a Skateboard So It Turns